Frequently Asked Questions

 2. I am going to study abroad in the spring, why do I have to sign a full year contract?
 Our terms of agreement are for the full year.
 In the event that you study abroad you will be able to submit a request for release from the spring portion of your contract.

-1. As a sophomore, can I live at Baumhart?
-Yes, there are four floors of Baumhart reserved for sophomore students.
+1. As a second year, can I live at Baumhart?
+Yes, there is space available in Baumhart for second year students.

 4. I have the credit hours to be a junior, why am I still under the residency requirement?
 Our residency requirement is based on your social experiences and development and not the number of credits that you have completed which is why a student who may academically be a junior is still required to live on campus.